flinker-app/docsfx/docs/sharepoint-who-viewed-file.md

 canonical_url: https://docs.flinker.app/docs/sharepoint-view-tracking.html
 ---

-# 📘 How to See Who Viewed Files in SharePoint
+# How to See Who Viewed Files in SharePoint

 ### Track document access across your SharePoint and Teams environments

 Knowing who has viewed or accessed files helps you stay compliant, improve collaboration, and ensure accountability.
-SharePoint offers several built-in tools—plus deeper integrations with Microsoft 365—to give you visibility into file activity.
+SharePoint offers several built-in tools - plus deeper integrations with Microsoft 365 - to give you visibility into file activity.

 ## Check File Activity in the Document Library